President and Board of Directors

 TEMITOPE OLAIFA, Chair, Board of Directors

-Temitope Olaifa benefited from great teachers who exposed her to the world.
+Temitope Olaifa (Nigeria) benefited from great teachers who exposed her to the world.
 By the age of nine, Tope had discovered historical figures from William Wilberforce to Mary Slessor, and historical people from the Kanuri of Borno to the Mau Mau of Kenya, and a host of other peoples in Africa whose lives and experiences caught her interest.
 She grew into an avid reader, which exposed her to wider terrains of life.
 She became a qualified teacher at the age of 16, launching her into leadership at a very tender age.

 Temitope holds Master’s and PhD degrees in Peace and Conflict Studies from the University of Ibadan, Nigeria.
 She currently coordinates the Peace and Strategic Studies and the Security and Intelligence Studies Programmes of the Federal University of Agriculture, Abeokuta, Nigeria.
 There, she engages through advocacy in issues of social and environmental justice, peace and conflict, anti-corruption, gender and governance in fulfilment of her university’s requirements as a lecturer.